-In general terms Japanese acupuncture is unique in its efficiency and precision.
+In general terms, Japanese acupuncture is unique in its efficiency and precision.
 Techniques often are directed at using the minimal amount of stimulation to attain the greatest results.
-Much of the Traditional Chinese Medicine theory is still used and the majority of the acupuncture points are used with only a few modifications.
+Much of the Traditional Chinese Medicine theory is still used along with the majority of the acupuncture points, with only a few modifications.

-Japanese acupuncture draws on a huge range of therapeutic methods other than needling.
-These techniques tend to be very delicate and minimal.
-And they don’t hurt!
+Japanese acupuncture draws on a wide range of therapeutic methods other than needling.
+These techniques tend to be very delicate and minimal, and they don’t hurt!
 Japanese acupuncture is beneficial for all patients, including children.
 For those who may choose a treatment without needles, Biomagnetic Acupoint Therapy or Shakuju Core Therapy would be good options.

-The size of the needles: The Japanese tend to use smaller and finer needles than the Chinese.
-Most people feel nothing at all…
+The size of the needles: Japanese acupuncture uses smaller and finer needles than Chinese, most people feel nothing at all…

-The method of insertion: The Japanese use metal or plastic tubes to guide the needles into your skin, a technique that is designed to enhance accuracy and reduce any discomfort.
+The method of insertion: The Japanese use metal or plastic tubes to guide the needles into the skin, a technique that is designed to enhance accuracy and reduce any discomfort.

 The depth of needle insertion: Needles in Japanese acupuncture are inserted more gently and superficially than the Chinese method.

-Less “De Qi” sensation: The "De Qi" sensation is the tingling or electric feeling that happens when the needles are inserted and adjusted into position or the “De Qi sensation” is not as strong with Japanese acupuncture as it is with the Chinese version.
+Less “De Qi” sensation: The "De Qi" sensation is the tingling or electric feeling that happens when the needles are inserted and adjusted into position.
+It is not as strong (or not even existent) with Japanese acupuncture styles.

-The reliance on touch: Japanese acupuncture practitioners rely on touch, or palpation rather than on sight to decide on the entry points for the needles.
+The reliance on touch: Practitioners of the Japanese tradition rely on touch, or palpation, rather than on sight, to decide on the entry points for the needles.
 Every acupuncture point is palpated before the needle is inserted.

-The use of moxa: Most Japanese acupuncturists use moxibustion as part of their acupuncture routine.
+The use of moxa: Most Japanese acupuncturists use moxibustion as part of their treatment.
 This technique involves warming the acupuncture points by burning moxa, derived from the mugwort plant, above the skin before the needles are inserted.
 Do not be alarmed!
 It feels great!